1/n - How do I ... in FP : Validation

 The basic.
 Let say we are in a web app exposing a JSON rest endpoint with lots of parameters.
 As a client you do not want to fall into this loop :

-• receive a Bad Request response indicating a invalid parameter
+response indicating a invalid parameter - fix the parameter

-• getting back again a Bad Request response because of a different invalid parameter
+response because of a different invalid parameter - and so on.

 The same also applies to validating a simple web form.
 As a user, you want a chance to fix your mistakes once and for all.
 In this post we will deal with the configuration of an application which is backed by lightbend config.